Fine compactified Jacobians of reduced curves: Fine Compactified Jacobians

-Part (ii): the representability of the \'etale sheafification of $\bJbar_X^*$ by an algebraic space $\bJbar_X$ locally of finite type over $k$ follows from a general result of Altmann-Kleiman (\cite[Thm.
+Part (ii): the representability of the \'etale sheafification (and hence of the fppf sheafification) of $\bJbar_X^*$ by an algebraic space $\bJbar_X$ locally of finite type over $k$ follows from a general result of Altmann-Kleiman (\cite[Thm.
 7.4]{AK}).
 Indeed, in \cite[Thm.
 7.4]{AK} the authors state the result for the moduli functor of simple sheaves; however, since the condition of being torsion-free and rank-1 is an open condition (see e.g. the proof of \cite[Prop 5.12(ii)(a)]{AK}), we also get the representability of $\bJbar_X^*$.
 The fact that $\bJbar_X$ is a scheme follows from a general result of Esteves (\cite[Thm.
 B]{est1}), using the fact that each irreducible component of $X$ has a $k$-point (recall that $k$ is assumed to be algebraically closed).
+Moreover, since $X$ admits a smooth $k$-rational point, the \'etale sheafification of $\bJbar_X^*$ coincides with the Zariski sheafification by \cite[Thm.
+3.4(iii)]{AK2}.
 Since $\bJ_X^*$ is an open subfunctor of $\bJbar_X^*$ then $\bJ_X$ is an open subscheme of $\bJbar_X$.
 Finally, the fact that $\bJbar_X$ satisfies the existence condition of the valuative criterion for properness follows from \cite[Thm.
 32]{est1}.

-Part (iii) is an immediate consequence of the definition of $\bJbar_X^*$ and of the fact that it is represented by the scheme $\bJbar_X$ (see for instance the proof of Thm 3.4 in \cite{AK}).
+Part (iii) is an immediate consequence of the fact that $\bJbar_X$ represents the Zariski sheafification of $\bJbar_X^*$ (see also \cite[Thm.
+3.4]{AK2}).

 \end{proof}

 Since the Euler-Poincar\'e characteristic $\chi(I):=h^0(X,I)-h^1(X,I)$ of a sheaf $I$ on $X$ is constant under deformations, we get a decomposition

 where $\bJbar_X^{\chi}$ (resp. $\bJ_X^{\chi}$) denotes the open and closed subscheme of $\bJbar_X$ (resp. $\bJ_X$) parametrizing simple rank-1 torsion-free sheaves $I$ (resp. line bundles $L$) such that $\chi(I)=\chi$ (resp. $\chi(L)=\chi$).